da-luce/ece4760_final_project/am2589_dcl252_mpm297/index.md

 } Button;
 ```

-We then updated the debouncing function to take one of these structures;
+We then updated the debouncing function to take one of these structures:

 ```c
 /* Debounce button press